During my mid-twenties back in 2012, I had a full-time job as a Marketing Database Analyst for Mount Airy Casino Resort in PA.

 I enjoyed helping campaign owners during pre-launch and after the launch.
 I did drop servicing and outsourced most of the tasks to other freelancers.
 I added web design to the services too since I got really good at using WordPress and bought themes from Themeforest.net.

-I was also selling my web design services to other niches like real estate, law, restaurants, and more.
-I worked for myself for 5 years after I resigned.
+I was also selling web design services to other niches like marketing agencies, real estate, church, and more. .
 I found out that my old boss got fired about 1 year after I quit.
 Crazy!
 I know they would have fired me easily then.

 So Flippa started my path of becoming my own boss and making money online.